 First Member & First President of SAM

-Dr. Saram Ellison is the first member of S.A.M. and Dr. W. Golden Mortimer became the second member.
+Dr. Saram Ellison is the first member of S.A.M., and Dr. W. Golden Mortimer became the second member.
 Dr. Mortimer would become the first President of S.A.M.
-He created the first draft of the constitution, designed the emblem and seal.
+He created the constitution's first draft and designed the emblem and seal.

 Early support from famous magicians

-Harry Houdini, Howard Thurston, Harry Kellar and among the long list of early influential magicians who contributed their time, energy and personal finance to support the organization.
-The most famous, Harry Houdini, served nine consecutive terms as SAM President from 1917 until his death in 1926.
+Harry Houdini, Howard Thurston, and Harry Kellar and among the long list of early influential magicians who contributed their time, energy and personal finance to support the organization.
+The most famous, Harry Houdini, served nine consecutive terms as SAM President from 1917 until he died in 1926.

-Since its founding, the Society of American Magician's membership exceeds 45,000 members around the world.
+Since its founding, the Society of American Magician's membership has exceeded 45,000 worldwide.

 SAM’s Mission & Goals